HDRUK/HDRUK_AppliedML/README.md

 ### Training Neural Networks

-Three papers, more approachable and relevant to current research than those presented last week.
-We recommend you skim through the entirety of each paper.
+Three papers, more approachable and relevant to current research than those listen above.
+We think you all would benefit from skimming through the entirety of each paper.

 1. **Understanding Deep Learning Requires Re-Thinking Generalization, Zhang et al. (2017)**